aabbtree77/session-auth-starter/README.md

     </div>
     ```

-    Here "class" comes from HTML, but wraps a JSX/React component which would demand "className" above it in the JSX proper.
-The "client:load" annotation inside what looks to be a JSX syntax.
-This is good only when writing everything in "*.astro" with a few independent React pieces.
-Otherwise it will be very confusing.
+    Notice "class" instead of "className" and the "client:load" annotation inside what looks to be a JSX component.

 3. The SSG mode produces annoying React errors (warnings): [418](https://react.dev/errors/418?invariant=418), [423](https://react.dev/errors/423?invariant=423).